sbohrIT/sbohr_IT_portfolio/Meta-Projects/USB Encryption/README.md

 Lack of ownership identification made it difficult to return lost assets, further exacerbating the security risks.

 ***Project Objective:***
-The primary goal of this project is to develop a solution that forces encryption on any USB drive inserted into enterprise MacBook devices, while also facilitating the return of lost assets.
+The primary goal of this project is to develop a solution that forces FileVault encryption on any USB drive inserted into enterprise MacBook devices, while also facilitating the return of lost assets.

 ***By achieving this objective, I aimed to:***
  - Protect sensitive company information from unauthorized access.